-Coronavirus pandemic inevitable, U.S. warns as disease spreads across globe
+Coronavirus pandemic a question of 'when' not 'if', warns U.S.

 (Interactive graphic tracking global spread of coronavirus here)

-Reporting by Julie Steenhuysen in Washington, Diane Bartz in Chicago, Gavin Jones, Francesca Piscioneri and Crispian Balmer in Rome, Ryan Woo, Yilei Sun and Lusha Zhang in Beijing; Hyonhee Shin and Josh Smith in Seoul; Paresi Hafezi in Dubai; Stephanie Nebehay and Michael Shields in Geneva; Writing by Michael Perry; Editing by Stephen Coates and Simon Cameron-Moore
+Reporting by Julie Steenhuysen and Susan Heavy in Washington, Diane Bartz in Chicago, Gavin Jones, Francesca Piscioneri and Crispian Balmer in Rome, Ryan Woo, Yilei Sun and Lusha Zhang in Beijing; Hyonhee Shin and Josh Smith in Seoul; Paresi Hafezi and Alexander Cornwell in Dubai; Stephanie Nebehay and Michael Shields in Geneva; Writing by Michael Perry and Nick Macfie; Editing by Stephen Coates, Simon Cameron-Moore and Alex Richardson